 She has to deal with dating in the spotlight

-From her on-again, off-again romance with Bieber that began in 2010 to her current relationship with The Weeknd (aka Abel Tesfaye), Gomez has had to deal with dating in the public eye.
+From her on-again, off-again romance with Bieber that began in 2010 to her relationship with The Weeknd (aka Abel Tesfaye), Gomez has had to deal with dating in the public eye.

-News of her latest relationship made headlines when the pair was photographed kissing outside of a restaurant in January 2017.
+News of her relationship made headlines when the pair was photographed kissing outside of a restaurant in January 2017.
 At the time, it seemed like the pair wasn’t exactly sure if they wanted to share the details of their romance or not.
 Gomez even posted and then deleted a video clip of her man on Instagram.

 The musicians eventually figured it out, though, as they have both dated fellow celebrities before and made their red carpet debut at the Met Gala in May 2017.
 They broke up later in the year, and Gomez was once again rumored to be seeing Bieber.

 Follow Michelle Kapusta on Twitter @philamichelle.